 And you could also decide that the Marseille deck will not be your go to set of cards.
 But at least, you will know it.
 Just like many great pop artists know their Chopin, but have more fun with 90’s classic hits.

 A Piece of Tarot History

 To be a good Tarot reader, you don’t need to be a historian.
 But having a good understanding of the evolution of Tarot through time and in different regions of the world will only make you better.

 What’s important is to understand that Tarot is an ancient way of telling people’s fortune.
 Used by the little folk and the Queens of Europe alike.
 It was also a tool for philosophical training.
 And simply… a game people played.

-When going back to the basics, the roots and exploring the Marseille or classic Italian decks, you’ll be able to truly feel and connect with that history.
+Going back to the roots and exploring the Marseille or classic Italian decks you’ll be able to truly connect with that history.
 These are the foundations and the beginning of every deck you may ever pin or buy.
 Own it.
 Use it.
 Love it.

 You don’t need to dedicate yourself to any deck that isn’t your favourite.
 But you’ll be amazed at how much of a better reader you can become by mastering and understanding the history of each card, and what original symbolism it was carrying or was based upon.

 The Other Decks

 I’m a Tarot collector.
 I love so many decks and my point is certainly not to belittle any of them.
 I do readings of all kinds for different people online and offline.
 And some even like to choose the deck we use for a reading.